 Want to work through exercises focused on a specific topic?
 Start an exercise path!

-An Exercise Path is a series of exercises focused around a specific topic.
-When you've selected an exercise path, you'll start recieving recommendations for exercises in that path instead of the exercises from your chosen skill level.
-Once you've worked through a path, you'll continue receiving exercises from your skill level (currently ).
+After selecting an exercise path, you'll receive recommendations for exercises in that path.
+Once you've worked through a path, you'll continue receiving exercises from your skill level (the level).